-It’s been 7 months (!) since I returned semi-full time to the classroom.
-I’ve experienced a whirlwind of emotions in this journey, but life as a kindergarten teacher in Japan is actually enjoyable (for the most part).
+I’m no longer in the classroom, but life as a kindergarten teacher in Japan was actually enjoyable (for the most part).

 While my primary task is keeping little humans alive and teaching them how to be human, I get to do pretty fun stuff like painting, crafting, and going on fields trips.
 Here’s a behind-the-scenes look at some classic Japanese kindergarten fun: imo hori!